KibsaimMejia/Programs/README.md

 ## Instructions - How to run actually

 ### Setup

+This is the script inicluded in the ./setup.sh file.

 **Caution**: This script requires administrative privileges.
 Always review scripts from the internet before running them with elevated permissions.